nikvijay07/project1-f23-NikhilVijayvergiya/README.md

 - Navigate to your new project folder and create your HTML, CSS, and JS files

 # Submission Instructions
-- Send the link to the repo containing your code in the #gt-bootcamp-dev Slack channel (there will be a thread for this later)
 - Create a 0.5-3 minute video walkthrough of your project (include the video link in the README of your project repo)
+- Push all your changes to the remote repository.
+Make sure that the owner is BoG-Dev-Bootcamp-F23 so that we can see the repository! (if you forgot to do this, you can alternatively message Nathan on Slack with the link to your repo)
 - **Due Date:** 10-5-2023

 ## Requirements